hwaf/waf/build_system_kit/hscript/README.txt

 This example derives from the 'overview' and demonstrates how to provide a build tool with yaml-based build files.

-The script files read are named 'hbuild'
+The script files read are named 'hbuild.yml'

 To create the build tool:
    ./create_it.sh